Lottie (file format): History

 Other companies have provided support for more platforms.

 2018 - Microsoft and the .NET Foundation released a library for rendering Lottie on Windows.

 2019 - further support for Lottie was by Qt with the release of a QML API for rendering Lottie.
 Later that same year, Samsung released rLottie which is a platform independent C++-based renderer for Lottie, and added Lottie support in Tizen.
 A Python framework to work with the format was also released this year.

 2020 - dotLottie was created.
 This open-source file format combines multiple Lottie files and all their supporting resources into a single file.

+2023 - ThorVG began to support the Lottie rendering feature.

+2024 - The Lottie Animation Community was established to standardize the file format.

+2024 - The npm package lottie-player, that allowed playing animations in hosting web pages, was temporarily compromised to insert code that targeted cryptocurrency holders.

 Example

-This code will produce the circle shown in the image:
+This code will produce a 512 pixel image of the above circle: